mrdruva1704/Alexa/README.md

 If Alexa doesn't understand your command, it will ask you to repeat it.

 Credits
-This program was created by [Your Name Here] as a learning project.
+This program was created by KARI DRUVA TARAK as a learning project.
 It uses several open-source libraries, including:

 speech_recognition
 pyttsx3